 Perched high on the hill in Doonan, Queensland with beautiful countryside views, the Little Red Barn dwells ever so delightfully.
 This three-bedroom stay features a double-height living space, complete with a wood burning fireplace, and when it’s time to take a dip – a godsend given the warm Queensland weather – there’s a concrete water tank swimming pool where you can cool down from the sweltering heat.
 There’s also an outdoor bath on the deck where you can take a relaxing soak whilst taking in the dreamy panoramic vistas.

 From $210 per night (sleeps 7)

 This beautifully renovated, single-storey Victorian residence is nestled in the heart of Cooks Hills, Newcastle.
-A heritage home with a modern twist, Hayes House is all about the finer details – think snuggly sofas and linen bedding, a sunny private courtyard, and of course, the adorable hanging chair sitting quietly in the corner.
+What makes this heritage home a unique Airbnb stay in Australia is its modern twist.
+Hayes House is all about the finer details – think snuggly sofas and linen bedding, a sunny private courtyard, and of course, the adorable hanging chair sitting quietly in the corner.
 It’s also within walking distance of Newcastle, too, so you can explore the many restaurants and bars the city has to offer.

 From $285 per night (sleeps 6)

 Bask & Stow, The House — Byron Bay, NSW